2019 European Cricket League

 The 2019 European Cricket League (abbreviated as ECL19) was the inaugural edition of the European Cricket League.
-It was held in July 2019 with eight European champion club teams.
-At ECL19, the domestic club champions of Denmark, France, Germany, Italy, the Netherlands, Romania, Russia and Spain all competed for the chance to become club cricket's European champions.
+It was held in July 2019 and featured eight European champion club teams.
+At ECL19, the domestic club champions of Denmark, France, Germany, Italy, the Netherlands, Romania, Russia and Spain competed for the chance to become club cricket's European champions.
 Players from 18 European nations as well as from more traditional cricket-playing nations took part.
 The league has adopted the T10 format and was played over three days.
-The La Manga Club in Cartagena, Murcia, Spain hosted the tournament, which was staged between July 29 and July 31, 2019.
+The La Manga Club in Cartagena, Murcia, Spain hosted the tournament, which was staged from 29 to 31 July 2019.

 Tournament Play / Broadcast at ECL19

 Packing 17 matches into a T10 format over three days, every match was televised live in Europe, Asia, North America and Australasia across a combination of broadcast, digital and social channels, including the newly-launched European Cricket Network.
 Over 100 countries worldwide broadcast coverage including the UK, Australia, India, Middle East, UAE, France, Germany, Turkey, Spain, United States, Canada and the Caribbean.
 Teams were split into two groups of four with matches being played on a round-robin basis in La Manga with the top two from each progressing to contest the semi-finals and final.

 The current ECL title holders are V.O.C Rotterdam of the Netherlands, who won the inaugural 2019 season, beating SG Findorff (Bremen) from Germany in the final.